Updated February 2019 (policy review)

 A child is eligible if all three of the following conditions are met:

-- The department, or a juvenile court having jurisdiction over the child, has determined that the child cannot or should not be returned to the home of the child’s biological parent and that:
+- The department, or a juvenile court having jurisdiction over the child, has determined that the child cannot or should not be returned to the home of the child’s biological parent:

 - One of the following conditions exists: